What to Pack for Chamonix

 April, May, October, November

-Add: Versatile mid-layer jacket, Waterproof pants, Liner gloves and a warm hat
+Add: Versatile mid-layer fleece, Waterproof shell jacket, Light gloves and beanie

 Luggage Recommendation